Will Lawyers and Solicitors

 What is a Will?

 A Will is a legal document that states what you want to happen with your property in the event of your death.
 A Will allows you to gift certain assets to specific beneficiaries, for example, family members or a nominated charity.
 The Will also outlines what happens to the ‘rest and residue’ of your estate.
-This is what is left of your property after specific gifts have been considered.
+The rest and residue are the remainders of your property after specific gifts.

 A simple Will does not include drafting specific clauses for circumstances that are not ‘standard’.
-This might include blended families, leaving someone out of the estate, control of trusts, business and company interests, loans or any other circumstances which may impact the time it takes to prepare your Will.
+Simple Wills might not include blended families, leaving someone out of the estate, control of trusts, business and company interests, loans or any other circumstances which may impact the time it takes to prepare your Will.

 An Advanced Will is suitable for individuals with advanced estate planning needs due to more intricate family relationships or interests in trusts or companies.